raspberrypilearning/3D-scene/en/step_6.md

 ## Soundtrack

-In this step you are going to add some `sounds`{:class="block3sound"} to your project.
-Depending on your plans, this could be a continuous background soundtrack or sounds that happen at regular intervals.
+In this step, you will add some `sounds`{:class="block3sound"} to your project.
+Depending on your plans, this could be a continuous background soundtrack, or sounds that happen at regular intervals.

 --- task ---

 Think about what kind of soundtrack you want.

-This project has a soundtrack that runs throughout, plus the **Hen** sprite makes a sound every three seconds:
+This project has a soundtrack that runs throughout.
+In addition, the **Hen** sprite makes a sound every three seconds:

 **Hen and farmyard**: [See inside](https://scratch.mit.edu/projects/444559955/editor){:target="_blank"}